chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

 ---------------------------------------------------------------------------
  ### 2. `head` - Viewing the beginning of files
-  - The `head` command is used to view first few lines of a file.
+  - The `head` command is used to view the first few lines of a file.

   #### Syntax
   ```